 Information contributing to candidacy determination for a CI is collected in a patient-centered manner and from a variety of sources and professionals.

 A comprehensive case history for a cochlear implantation candidate may include the following:

-For more information regarding gathering a case history, see the ASHA Practice Portal page on Cultural Competence.
+For more information regarding gathering a case history, see the ASHA Practice Portal page on Cultural Responsiveness.